anders-biostat/sleepwalk/index.md

 	<iframe src="examples/comp_samp.html"></iframe>
 </div>

-Here, our goal is to figure out if there are correponding groups of cells in the two samples and what are those groups. `sleepwalk` can help here, too.
-The colour now shows the distance from the cell under the mouse cursor to all other cells in <i>all</i> the embeddings, allowing us to find the most cells not only in the current but also in the other samples.
-We can immediately see that the two largest clusters not only correspond to each other in both samples, but also are aranged in a similar manner: Move the mouse along the large cluster in one of the plots to see it.
+Here, our goal is to figure out if there are corresponding groups of cells in the two samples and what those groups are. `sleepwalk` can help here, too.
+The colour now shows the distance from the cell under the mouse cursor to all other cells in <i>all</i> the embeddings, allowing us to find the most similar cells not only in the current but also in the other samples.
+We can immediately see that the two largest clusters in both samples not only correspond to each other, but also are arranged in a similar manner: Move the mouse along the large cluster in one of the plots to see it.
 The small cluster at the bottom of the right-hand plot probably corresponds to a group of clusters on the other plot.
 We also can clearly see that each sample has a population of cells not present in the other one.

 # Installation